Speaker Profile

 Biography

 Solomon Endlich is a physicist making waves in biotechnology.
-He spun Base5 Genomics out of his postdoctoral work on genome sequencing in the Morrison lab at Stanford University.
+He spun Benthic Genomics out of his postdoctoral work on genome sequencing in the Morrison lab at Stanford University.
 He has over 10 years of research experience in theoretical physics and molecular biology.
 Solomon is passionate about solving challenging issues that have the power to propel us into the next era of precision medicine.
 When he isn't in the lab you can find him climbing in Yosemite, scuba diving in Monterey, or chasing his deaf rescue dog Silas around Palo Alto.

 Talk